 We find ourselves now in this world in the state in between.
 We are between the Garden of Eden and the new heaven and earth.
 And in this transitional interval of time, God gives us in Christ access to reconciliation, inner peace, joy, and completeness.
 As a kind of anticipation of what is to come, and a sure foundation and way of living in an imperfect world full of evil and suffering.

 Be sure to pin me for later!

-Being at peace with a person does not mean to like him/her, or to be close friends, or to have the same opinions on all matters.
+Being at peace with a person does not mean liking him/her, being close friends, or having the same opinions on all matters.
 This rather means a lack of hostile attitude and prejudices, readiness for help when needed, and acceptance of that person as he/she is.
 Peace with someone does not necessarily mean maintaining a relationship.
-Sometimes in order for the peace to be preserved, separation is the best way.
+Sometimes for the peace to be preserved, separation is the best way.
 In short, peace in relationships is an integral part of God’s command to love our neighbor as ourselves.